Rib: Other animals

 Mammals usually also only have distinct ribs on the thoracic vertebra, although fixed cervical ribs are also present in monotremes.
 In therian mammals, the cervical and lumbar ribs are found only as tiny remnants fused to the vertebrae, where they are referred to as transverse processes.
 In general, the structure and number of the true ribs in humans is similar to that in other mammals.
 Unlike reptiles, caudal ribs are never found in mammals.

 Ribs as food

-Ribs as food are widely used from many animals, such as cows, pigs, hogs, sheep and pandas.
+Ribs as food are widely used from many animals.
 The ribs are the less meaty part of the meat chop and they are often cooked as part of a slab; five or more is known as a rack, as in a rack of lamb.
 Short ribs are ribs of beef either served singly or several as a plate.
 A rib steak from beef is a popular choice used in many cuisines.
 Pork ribs, including spare ribs are popular in European and Asian cuisine.